NustyFrozen/antenna-radiation-mapper/README.md

 # antenna-radiation-mapper
-a simple anntena image to csv mapper when buying a new rf anntena the specification/manual of the product most of the time gives you a graph of the polarization but not actual datatable of values this attempts to convert an image graph to a csv of magnitude and angle by scaling
+a simple anntena image to csv mapper when buying a new rf anntena the specification/manual of the product most of the time gives you a graph of the polarization but not actual datatable of values if you want to make digital calculations/estimations this attempts to convert an image graph to a csv of magnitude and angle by scaling

 ## how to use